Get new recipes each week + free 5 email series

 Dense and creamy with a hint of lemon and a crisp brown sugar-graham cracker crust, these bars are not only a cinch to make, they rival the very best NY cheesecake out there.

 Thought Rice Krispies Treats couldn’t get any better?
 Wrong!
-These are made with browned butter, extra salt, and a secret ingredient that makes them taste toasty and caramel-y: Golden Grahams!
+These are made with browned butter, extra salt, and a secret ingredient that makes them taste toasty and caramel-y.

 With a crisp and buttery shortbread crust, luscious lemon filling, and dusting of powdered sugar, these lemon squares are as pretty as they are delicious.
 They also freeze beautifully, so you can make them ahead of time and defrost as needed.

-This warm banana cake drizzled with hot toffee sauce and topped with sliced bananas and pecans is a fresh take on the classic English dessert, sticky toffee pudding.
-Delish!
+This warm banana cake drizzled with hot toffee sauce and topped with sliced bananas and pecans is a fresh take on the classic English dessert sticky toffee pudding.

 My son calls these biscotti “crunchy brownies.”
-But when you dunk them in coffee, they soften, becoming rich, chocolaty and decadent.
+When you dunk them in coffee, they soften, becoming rich, chocolaty and decadent.

 Part cookie, part brownie — who doesn’t love blondies?
 And the best part is that they’re ridiculously easy to make: less ingredients than cookies and easier than brownies because there’s no chocolate to melt.